Dogue de Bordeaux

 Caring Guide

 The Dogue de Bordeaux faces several health challenges that potential Australian owners should understand before bringing one home.
-Unfortunately, their impressive size comes with a significant trade-off - these gentle giants typically live only 5-8 years, which is shorter than most breeds.
+Unfortunately, their impressive size comes with a significant trade-off—these gentle giants typically live only 5-8 years, which is shorter than most breeds.

 Their wrinkled skin requires regular attention to prevent infections, particularly in humid coastal areas.
 Eye problems like ectropion and entropion are also breed concerns.
 A unique condition called footpad hyperkeratosis affects some dogs, causing painful cracking of paw pads that requires ongoing management.
+Reputable breeders will screen for many of these genetic issues, so always ask for health clearances.

 Feeding a Dogue de Bordeaux properly is crucial for managing their weight and preventing serious health complications.
 These food-loving giants can easily become overweight, which puts dangerous strain on their already vulnerable joints and heart.